Woman sitting in an office building and smiling.

 School of Applied Professional Studies

-As a stand-alone degree, concurrent to another degree or as a certificate, the skills and insight from Project Management make you competitive in today’s market.
+As a stand-alone degree, concurrent to another degree or as a certificate, the skills and insight provided by a project management degree will make you competitive in today’s market.

 Man with slicked-back dark hair and wearing glasses, sitting at a table looking at a laptop and holding a pen